bonfire-networks/bonfire_tag/README.md

-# Bonfire:Quantify
+# Bonfire:Tag

 An extension for [Bonfire](https://bonfire.cafe/) that handles:

+- Tagging posts or other things (i.e. with a Category from Bonfire:Classify or a location from Bonfire:Geolocate)
-- Units
+- @ mentions (WIP)
-- Measures
+- Hashtags (WIP)

 ## Handy commands

 ## Copyright and License

-Copyright (c) 2020 Bonfire, VoxPublica, and CommonsPub Contributors
+Copyright (c) 2020 Bonfire, Haha Academy, and CommonsPub Contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as